bitcolorine/Je-suis-eclectique/book.md

 	<h3>This is a book for the adults who’ve postponed their creativity and artistic expression. </h3>

 	<ul>
-		<li>For whom the creative spark has not died but has had too many things to take care of first.</li>
+		<li>For whom the creative spark has not died but as life happened it was pushed aside.</li>
 		<li>For the dabbler</li>
 		<li>For the talented unawares</li>
 		<li>For the person who “would love to do that one day”</li>